AgonConsole8/agon-docs/docs/MOS.md

 MOS offsets a number of inbuilt commands that allow you to interact with the Agon file system and control your computer.

 The various commands available in MOS are described in the [MOS Command Reference](mos/Star-Commands.md).

+The command interpreter in MOS, as of MOS 3.0, has become fairly sophisticated.
+It will support user-defined [commands aliases](mos/System-Variables.md#command-aliases), and the use of [system variables](mos/System-Variables.md).
+As well as the ability to run [moslets](#moslets) and program files directly (as [described above](#the-run-path)) it can now also directly run any file that has a ["run type"](mos/System-Variables.md#file-type-variables) set up for it by simply typing the name of the file.

 ## MOS System Variables